Accident Claims for breach of the Control of Substances Hazardous to Health Regulations

 There are certain industries and job roles which will naturally place employees at a higher risk of suffering an injury or illness from hazardous substances.
 Factory workers, people who work with chemicals and employees within the construction industry are some of those who are most at risk.

 However, hazardous substances are not just limited to industrial work environments.
 People who work in offices, restaurants and warehouses may also come into contact with hazardous substances that can pose a health risk if not handled and controlled correctly.

 No matter what type of environment you work in, if you have suffered an illness or injury as a result of your employer breaching their duty of care regarding the control of hazardous substances, you could be entitled to claim.

-To assess your case and find out if you have a valid claim for compensation, contact our team of experienced personal injury lawyers.
-Our free case assessment is provided without any obligation to proceed and will only take 10 minutes in most cases.
+To assess your case and find out if you have a valid claim for compensation, contact a team of experienced personal injury lawyers for a free case assessment.
+This is provided without any obligation to proceed and will only take 10 minutes in most cases.

-To get started, simply enter your contact details into the contact form below and one of our legal service advisors will call you back to discuss your claim.
-Alternatively you can call us free on 0800 678 1410.
+To get started, simply enter your contact details into the contact form below and a legal service advisor will call you back to discuss your claim.
+Alternatively you can call free on 0800 678 1410.